felangel/bloc/docs/cs/flutterweathertutorial.md

 Now we need to create our `Weather` Widget.
 Go ahead and make a folder called `widgets` inside of `lib` and create a barrel file inside called `widgets.dart`.
 Next create a file called `weather.dart`.

-> Our Weather Widget will be a `StatelessWidget` responsible for rendering the various weather weather data.
+> Our Weather Widget will be a `StatelessWidget` responsible for rendering the various weather data.

 #### Creating Our Stateless Widget